psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 Pennant is then evoked as another source:

 > A century later Pennant describes the same custom ("Tours in Wales," ed.
 1783, Vol. III., page 150).
-Pennant was born and lived in Wales; and we must suppoose that he is describing what he was perfectly familiar with by the reports of his neighbours and friends, if he had not himself witnessed it.
+Pennant was born and lived in Wales; and we must suppose that he is describing what he was perfectly familiar with by the reports of his neighbours and friends, if he had not himself witnessed it.

 Hartland is also able to draw on *contemporary* evidence that turned up in the pages of *Folklore* following the publication of his paper there in 1883:

 > Coming down, to a more recent date, Miss Gertrude Hope,writing in Folklore (Vol. IV., page 392), describes the same ceremony as performed at Market Drayton as lately as the 1st of July, 1893.
-The details were given to her by an eye-witness, and she significantly adds - " The minister, who had lately come from Pembrokeshire, remarked to my informant that he was sorry to see that pagan custom still observed.
+The details were given to her by an eye-witness, and she significantly adds - "The minister, who had lately come from Pembrokeshire, remarked to my informant that he was sorry to see that pagan custom still observed.
 He had been able to put an end to it in the Pembrokeshire village where he had formerly been."

 He also claims to know of other Shropshire examples, although does not describe them, before drawing on another recent publication for evidence of related traditions elsewhere in England: